Home » Dessert Recipes » Puff Pastry Apple Turnovers

 5. Allow to cool before making turnovers.

 Rolled and ready to bake, square sheets of puff pastry make this recipe super easy!
-This recipe uses pre-rolled puff pastry that comes in square 25cm x 25cm (10in x 10in).
-You will need two sheets of pastry for these puff pastry apple turnovers.
+This recipe uses pre-rolled puff pastry.
+You will need three sheets of pastry for this puff pastry apple turnovers recipe.

 2. Divide the apple filling evenly onto each square.